christsven/H.E.A.T/scenarios/SCENARIO Narva.md

-Populist rethoric and disinformation campaigns lead to a polarized society in the years prior, and many unsupportive of the revolution were driven to move west, but not many people had the monetary supportnecessary for this.
+Populist rethoric and disinformation campaigns lead to a polarized society in the years prior, and many unsupportive of the revolution were driven to move west, but not many people had the monetary support necessary for this.
 There still are parts of the population which did not approve of the coup, and some even took to arms, forming small counter-revolutionary cells.
-Large parts of these men are enlisted in the volunteer structures of the estonian forces.
+The majority of these people are enlisted in the volunteer structures of the estonian forces.

 While this was enough to gain control in some parts of the country, the many small